|

 PAUSE:

 Putting the Brakes on a Runaway Life puts the hurried life on notice.
-Rather than analyze the chaos that churns within our complex society, Pause provides gentle suggestions to inject moments of fun, adventure, self-care and serenity into each day.
-Pause will convince you that life dramatically improves when we replace meaningless activities, back-to-back commitments, and unfulfilling obligations with all that gives life zest.
+Rather than analyze the chaos that churns within our complex society, Pause will convince you that life dramatically improves when we replace meaningless activities, back-to-back commitments, and unfulfilling obligations with all that gives life zest.

 Through sparkling anecdotes and solid research, Katherine Gibson calms our physical, emotional and spiritual angst with practical and inspirational down-home wisdom.